This Instant Pot Zuppa Toscana is made in the pressure cooker! This frugal one-pot meal is super quick, easy and full of flavor!

 That was my first introduction to Zuppa Toscana, and minestrone, and pasta e fagioli.
 Mmmmmm.

 These days, I very rarely actually go to Olive Garden, though, because I’ve learned how to make some pretty stellar soups over the years.
 Homemade soups are so much better than what you can buy in a can, and they are much less expensive than what you can buy in a restaurant!

-This Instant Pot Zuppa Toscana from This Old Gal is one of the most recent soups I’ve made for my family, and we LOVE it.
+This Instant Pot Zuppa Toscana, which I’ve adapted from This Old Gal is one of the most recent soups I’ve made for my family, and we LOVE it.
 It’s been added to our meal plan rotation and I make it about once every two weeks.

 I love making meals in the Instant Pot because it simplifies my life.
 Meal prep is so much faster and easier.
 What busy mom can’t use more of that in their life, right?

-I love this soup with a sprinkle of parmesan on top and some crusty bread and a salad on the side.
+I love this soup with a sprinkle of parmesan on top and some crusty bread or homemade dinner rolls and a salad on the side.
 It’s a hearty comfort food perfect for this time of year.
 Add it to your weekly meal plan and give it a try–it’s a winner!

 New to Pressure Cooking?

 Subscribe to the Margin Making Mom newsletter and get instant access to a FREE printable Beginner's Guide to Getting Started with Your Pressure Cooker, which includes a printable Conversion Cheat Sheet to help you convert your favorite slow cooker meals to pressure cooker meals!